 The RIGSC acknowledges the support of the National Science Foundation (MRI Grant No. DBI-0215393 and EPSCoR Grant No. 0554548 & EPS-1004057), the US Department of Agriculture (Grant Nos.
 2002-34438-12688, 2003-34438-13111, and 2008-34438-19246), and the University of Rhode Island.

-We request that our clients please use this statement when acknowledging use of the RIGSC: “This research is based in part upon work conducted using the Rhode Island Genomics and Sequencing Center which is supported in part by the National Science Foundation under EPSCoR Grants Nos.
-0554548 & EPS-1004057.”
+We request our clients please use this statement when acknowledging use of the RIGSC: “This material is based upon work conducted at a Rhode Island NSF EPSCoR research facility, the Genomics and Sequencing Center, supported in part by the National Science Foundation EPSCoR Cooperative Agreement #EPS-1004057.”

 Disclaimer: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the RIGSC and do not necessarily reflect the views of the National Science Foundation.